• Skip to primary navigation

 • Lemons and cucumbers are alkaline foods that help balance the pH level in your body and thereby help the body to function optimally.

-You will require the following ingredients to make cucumber and ginger-infused (aka flat-tummy) water:-
+You will require the following ingredients:-

 • 1 large cucumber.